-Make your Scandinavian living room feel personalized and perfect for you with an accessory like this causal hammock from my_sweet_little_home.
+Make your Scandinavian living room feel personalized and perfect for you with an accessory like this causal hammock featured above.
 The best element of Scandi design is that it has no rulebook–anything goes, as long as it follows a few simple principles.

 10 of 15

 A Scandi-Inspired Gallery Wall

 Just because many Scandinavian homes limit wall art, doesn't mean yours has to.
 This lovely room proves that as long as you keep your art focused on a single color palette, a well-curated gallery wall can be the perfect accessory to a Scandinavian living room.

 You already know that adding texture is key when it comes to Scandi living rooms, but this cozy space proves that a few layers can make all the difference.
 As long as you stick to monochrome color palettes, you can experiment with various textures and patterns and still keep your space calming and inviting.

 12 of 15

 Though most Scandinavian spaces are light and airy, you can still make deeper colors like black or navy work.
 This lovely room proves that black paint can look sophisticated and Scandi, as long as you maintain simple accessories and clean lines throughout the rest of the space.Continue to 13 of 15 below.